 Why Aren’t Certain Topics Covered?

 If you are interested in a broader range of Bible topics, please visit my other site, Minister Fortson.com.
-This site was created with the sole purpose of researching the contributions of Africa and Africans in the Bible.
+This site was created for the sole purpose of researching the contributions of Africa and Africans in the Bible.

 On a side note, I would love for someone to put up a Biblically accurate site tracing Asian, Native American, European, etc. contributions to Biblical history.
-If you know of any sites that do this, please send me links and I’ll add them as resources for people to check out.
+If you know of any sites that do this accurately, please send me links and I’ll add them as resources for people to check out.
 All sites must be free of racism and must be Biblically accurate.

 Does This Site Teach Prejudice or Hatred?

-No. This site was created for the sole purpose of gathering and sharing information pertaining to people of African descent, and their role in the Bible.
+No. This site was created for the sole purpose of gathering and sharing information pertaining to people of African and Hebrew descent, and their role in the Bible.
 I do not teach racial superiority or inferiority of any kind.